bradford-hamilton/Ruby-On-Quails/guides/source/testing.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonquails.org.**

-A Guide to Testing Rails Applications
+A Guide to Testing Quails Applications
 =====================================

-This guide covers built-in mechanisms in Rails for testing your application.
+This guide covers built-in mechanisms in Quails for testing your application.

 After reading this guide, you will know:

-* Rails testing terminology.
+* Quails testing terminology.
 * How to write unit, functional, integration, and system tests for your application.
 * Other popular testing approaches and plugins.

 --------------------------------------------------------------------------------

-Why Write Tests for your Rails Applications?
+Why Write Tests for your Quails Applications?
 --------------------------------------------

-Rails makes it super easy to write your tests.
+Quails makes it super easy to write your tests.
 It starts by producing skeleton test code while you are creating your models and controllers.

-By running your Rails tests you can ensure your code adheres to the desired functionality even after some major code refactoring.
+By running your Quails tests you can ensure your code adheres to the desired functionality even after some major code refactoring.

-Rails tests can also simulate browser requests and thus you can test your application's response without having to test it through your browser.
+Quails tests can also simulate browser requests and thus you can test your application's response without having to test it through your browser.

 Introduction to Testing
 -----------------------

-Testing support was woven into the Rails fabric from the beginning.
+Testing support was woven into the Quails fabric from the beginning.
 It wasn't an "oh! let's bolt on support for running tests because they're new and cool" epiphany.

-### Rails Sets up for Testing from the Word Go
+### Quails Sets up for Testing from the Word Go

-Rails creates a `test` directory for you as soon as you create a Rails project using `rails new` _application_name_.
+Quails creates a `test` directory for you as soon as you create a Quails project using `quails new` _application_name_.
 If you list the contents of this directory then you shall see:

 ```bash
 $ ls -F test